bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-flutter-apps.md

 You can write and run unit-, widget-, and integration tests with Flutter.
 For more information, check out [Flutter's official documentation](https://flutter.io/docs/testing).

 You can use our automatically generated **primary** Workflow to test your Flutter app.
 By default, it will include the **Flutter Analyze** Step which runs static code tests.
+It can also include the **Flutter Test** Step that runs Flutter tests and can also generate code coverage reports.

 {% include message_box.html type="info" title="Flutter tests" content="If you have tests in your repository, and selected **yes** when prompted, during app creation, whether you want to run these tests, the primary Workflow will include the **Flutter Test** Step by default.
 If you add tests to your app later, add the **Flutter Test** Step to your Workflow manually."%}